thuiar/TEXTOIR-DEMO/README.md

 After training starts, users can monitor the training status (finished or failed), observe the set training information, and jump to the evaluation and analysis module corresponding to the training record.

-Training for open intent detection:
+Example of training for open intent detection:

 ![Example](materials/detection_train.png "Example")

-Training for open intent discovery:
+Example of training for open intent discovery:

 ![Example](materials/discovery_train.png "Example")